Where Does it Hurt?

 Complicating matters further, the company’s paper-based engineering change orders (ECO) procedures prevented the visibility necessary for his manufacturing and engineering teams to share accurate product information cross-functionally.
 This caused versioning issues that ground processes to a screeching halt.

 “Because we were moving a million miles an hour, we would have multiple versions of the latest price list rev,” said Garron.
 “So it was really tough to know if you had the latest, greatest version of a particular price list.
 In the heat of battle, it didn’t always get updated when it should have.”

 While each of these three companies had unique manufacturing challenges, the solution to overcome the hurdles was the same—a cloud-based PLM solution.

-- Affirmed Networks removed need for costly five-person IT management team, lowered ECO cycle times by 90% and boosted sales enablement processes.
+- Affirmed Networks removed the need for costly five-person IT management team, lowered ECO cycle times by 90%, and boosted sales enablement processes.

-More companies are discovering that Arena PLM applications simplify bill of materials and change management while offering the right balance of flexibility and control throughout the product lifecycle—from prototype to production.
+More companies are discovering that Arena PLM applications simplify bill of materials (BOM) and engineering change management (e.g., ECRs, ECOs) while offering the right balance of flexibility and control throughout the product lifecycle—from prototype to production.
 Click here to hear the stories of more customers who turned to Arena to overcome their challenges.